Kwaddo/dopher/README.md

 ## Description

 Dopher is a basic 3D rendering engine that uses raycasting techniques similar to those used in classic games like Wolfenstein 3D and Doom.
-It creates a pseudo-3D visualization from a 2D map.
+It creates a pseudo-3D visualization from a 2D map with textured walls and sprite-based NPCs.

 ## Features

 - First-person perspective rendering
+- Textured walls with proper perspective
+- Sprite-based NPCs with transparency
-- Collision detection with walls
+- Collision detection with walls and NPCs
-- Distance-based shading
+- Distance-based shading and fog
+- Dynamic FOV during sprinting
 - Smooth movement and rotation
 - Configurable display settings
 - Simple 2D map system

+## Controls

+- W/A/S/D: Move around
+- Left/Right Arrow: Rotate view
+- Left Shift: Sprint
+- ESC/Q: Quit game

 ## Prerequisites